oracle/pgql-lang/pages/pgql-1.3-spec.md

   )
 ```

+In this example, the source table of each edge is the edge table itself, and none of the edges have properties (also see [Source or destination is self](#source-or-destination-is-self)).

 Once the graph is created, one can create an overview of the vertex and edge labels and their frequencies.
-In the following example we show the vertex labels and their frequencies (i.e. number of vertices with the particular label).
+In the following example we first show the vertex labels and their frequencies (i.e. number of vertices with the particular label).

 ```sql
   SELECT label(n) AS lbl, COUNT(*)